craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Features.md

 | Golden Dragon   | 15000000sp                     | While active, this Pet increases your Proficiency Bonus by a number equal to one-fifth your Level.                                                                                         |

 ##### Battle-Hardened
-*Prerequisite:* L3
+*Prerequisite:* L3 Martial
 > "I cast still being alive."

-You gain this feature at 3rd Level
+You gain this feature at 3rd Level if you do not have the Spellcasting feature.
+You cannot gain the Spellcasting feature if you have the Battle-Hardened feature.

+As a bonus action on your turn, you may spend a Hit Dice, and regain the number rolled plus your Constitution Modifier as Hit Points.